roots/docs/trellis/remote-server-setup.md

 Then there are two additional requirements for the remote server itself:

-1. You need a server running a bare/stock version of Ubuntu 16.04 Xenial.
-If you're using a host such as DigitalOcean, then just select their Ubuntu 16.04 option.
+1. You need a server running a bare/stock version of Ubuntu 18.04 LTS (Bionic Beaver).
+If you're using a host such as DigitalOcean, then just select their Ubuntu 18.04 option.

 **You can't run Trellis on a shared host**.